astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/import/tracking.md

 ## Rename a re-export

-This test highlights how import tracking is local to each file, but specifically to the file where a containing module is first reference.
+This test highlights how import tracking is local to each file, but specifically to the file where a containing module is first referenced.
 This allows the main module to see that `q.a` contains a submodule `b`, even though `a.b` is never imported in the main module.

 ```py